tuanphuc/jekyll-now/_posts/2017-11-18-standalone-tensorflow-cpp.md

 title: Compile Tensorflow C++ without Bazel
 ---

-As the title, in this post I will give the instructions on how to compile Tensorflow C++ codes without Bazel.
-The reason why I wrrite this blog is because officially, to compile a C++ Tensorflow project, you have to integrate it in the source tree of tensorflow, create a BUILD file and compile it with bazel.
-An example is the label_image project under tensorflow/examples.
+In this post, I will give detailed instructions on how to compile the official C++ Tensorflow project [**label_image**](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/label_image) with **gcc** instead of bazel.

-Sometime you want to create a C++ Tensorflow projects in your favorite C++ IDEs and build it Makefile of CMake, you will need to do some extra work to allow gcc to compile successfully C++ Tensorflow codes.
+The reason why I write this blog is because officially, to compile a C++ Tensorflow project, you have to integrate it in the source tree of tensorflow, create a BUILD file and compile it with bazel.
+For some reason, if you want to create a C++ Tensorflow project in your favorite C++ IDEs and build it with Makefile or CMake, you will need to do some extra work to allow gcc to be able to compile successfully C++ Tensorflow codes.
+The detailed instructions are in the second part, you can skip to it if you want to do directly on your machine instead of on a docker image.

-So this post aims to give detailed instructions on how to compile C++ Tensorflow codes with gcc.
-I will call it Standalone C++
+## I. Create docker image
-Tensorflow.
-To test the latest version of tensorflow on the latest stable Ubuntu until now, I create a docker image with:
+In the first part, I will create a docker image with latest version of tensorflow on the latest stable Ubuntu:
   -  **Ubuntu 17.10**
-  -  **gcc 7.2**
+  -  **gcc 7.2** (comes with Ubuntu 17.10)
   -  **tensorflow 1.4.0**

-The reason why I use Docker is to create an independent environment to test the latest version of tensorfow, because you can easily mess arround with all the includes and libs that already exist in your working environment.
-By creating a new Ubuntu docker image, it will be easier for you to follow the instructions without having to questions like: "Did you install library XYZ?" or "What are your environment paths?".
+The only reason why I use Docker is to create an independent environment to test the latest version of tensorfow on the latest version of Ubuntu.

 I assume that you know the basic of Docker, here I create a ubuntu 17.10 image with this Dockerfile:
 ```